New Mexico: U.S. Civil War

 When the U.S. Civil War broke out in 1861, both Confederate and Union governments claimed ownership and territorial rights over New Mexico Territory.
-The Confederacy claimed the southern tract as its own Arizona Territory, and as part of the Trans-Mississippi Theater of the war, waged the ambitious New Mexico Campaign to control the American Southwest and open up access to Union California.
+The Confederacy claimed the southern tract as its own Arizona Territory and, as part of the Trans-Mississippi Theater of the war, waged the ambitious New Mexico Campaign to control the American Southwest and open up access to Union California.
+The Confederates initially managed to conquer Santa Fe, making it the only U.S. capital to fall to the Confederacy during the war.
 Confederate power in the New Mexico Territory was effectively broken after the Battle of Glorieta Pass in 1862, though the Confederate territorial government continued to operate out of Texas.
 More than 8,000 soldiers from New Mexico Territory served in the Union Army.